qguv/pennant/README.md

 pennant
 =======

-A course list which doesn't suck.
+(A course list which doesn't suck.)

+A front-end for William and Mary's open course list system.